 How would you push for more “social” housing rather than so-called “affordable” housing?

 There is a lack of public toilets along Hove seafront and some people relieve themselves behind the beach huts.
-The Hove Lagoon loos are in a state.
+The Hove Lagoon toilets are in a state.
 What will you do to improve facilities?

 Anti-social behaviour is a problem.
 Cars are vandalised and there’s late-night noise.
 How will you support residents whose lives are blighted by other people’s poor behaviour?